Stellenbosch University Conservatorium and Music Department

-The Stellenbosch University Conservatorium is the music department of Stellenbosch University, based in Stellenbosch, South Africa.
+The Stellenbosch University Conservatory is the music department of Stellenbosch University, based in Stellenbosch, South Africa.
 Founded in 1905, it is the oldest institution for tertiary music education in the country.

 History

 The Stellenbosch University Conservatorium, originally founded in 1905 as the South African Conservatorium of Music, claims to be the oldest institution for tertiary music education in South Africa.
 It was established by five private music teachers: F.W.
 Jannasch, Hans Endler, Armin Schniter, Nancy de Villiers, and Elisabeth von Willich.
 The Conservatorium was incorporated into Stellenbosch University as a department of the Faculty of Arts and Humanities in 1934.

 Development and growth

 The Conservatorium's incorporation into Stellenbosch University in 1934 aligned with broader efforts to institutionalise Afrikaans culture and identity, often associated with the Third Language Movement (Afrikaans: Derde Taalbeweging).

 In 1944, formal degree courses were introduced, leading to a significant increase in student numbers.
 By 1957, the growing demand necessitated the expansion of facilities, resulting in the acquisition of neighbouring buildings.
 In 1978, the current Conservatorium building, including the Endler Hall, was inaugurated.

 Following the appointment of Dutch music historian Jan Bouws in 1960 as Professor of Music History and Palaeography, the Conservatorium saw a notable expansion in academic research.
 Bouws was instrumental in advancing music historiography - especially Afrikaans - and fostering a research culture within the department.
 His writings documented South African and especially Afrikaans musical history, often framing it within nationalist narratives.
 His extensive publishing in both academic and popular formats helped establish a distinctly Afrikaans scholarly discourse on music.